-- 7.3.1.
-10-9 close round - When both Boxers are evenly matched in most of the criteria. - A close round may occur even with a standing Eight Count or a Knockdown. - 7.3.2.
-10-8 clear winner - There is a clear winner due to the large difference in the number of quality blows scored. - There is a clear winner with a smaller difference in the number of quality blows scored, and may also include a standing Eight Count or a Knockdown. - 7.3.3.
-10-7 total dominance - One Boxer is completely dominant over the other Boxer in all criteria. - There is a clear winner with a large difference in the number of quality blows scored and may also include a standing Eight Count or a Knockdown.
+- 7.3.2.
+10-8 clear winner - There is a clear winner due to the large difference in the number quantity of quality scoring blows scored. - There is a clear winner with a smaller difference in the number quantity of quality scoring blows scored, and may also include a standing Eight Count or a Knockdown. - 7.3.3.
+10-7 total dominance - One Boxer is completely dominant over the other Boxer in all scoring criteria. - There is a clear winner with a large difference in the number quantity of scoringquality blows scored and may also include a standing Eight Count or a Knockdown.